jacqueline-wong/CEE4530/Lab4/team10_lab4.md

 Verified.

-<b> (include discussion of below questions) </b>
+<b> Discussion </b>

-1. Under what condition does ProCoDA switch from the “prepare to calibrate” state to the “calibrate” state?

-ProCoDA switches from the "prepare to calibrate" state to the "calibrate" state when the accumulator pressure is greater than the minimum calibration pressure given the data average interval of 0.1 s.

-2. Under what condition does ProCoDA switch from the “calibrate” state to the “Pause” state?

-ProCoDA switches from the "calibrate" state to the "Pause" state when the accumulator pressure is greater than the maximum calibration pressure given the data average interval of 0.1 s.

-3. How does the “Pause” state know which state to go to next?

-ProCoDA switches from the "Pause" state to the next state "Aerate" because of the "New Rule" in ProCoDA, when elapsed time in the current state is greater than the elapsed time to calibrate to aeration lag.
+To record data with ProCoDA, we must understand how it works as ProCoDA works in a specific manner.
+There are several stages before we could record data, one of which ProCoDA is "prepare to calibrate" and "calibrate".
+The experiment begins from the "prepare to calibrate" state.
+The "prepare to calibrate" state will switch to the "calibrate" state when the accumulator pressure is greater than the minimum calibration pressure given the data average interval of 0.1 s.
+After calibration, ProCoDA will switch to the "Pause" state.
+This happens when the accumulator pressure is greater than the maximum calibration pressure given the data average interval of 0.1 s.
+The way that ProCoDA knows to switch the "Pause" state to next state, which is "Aerate" is through the "New Rule" in ProCoDA, when elapsed time in the current state is greater than the elapsed time to calibrate to aeration lag.

-4. What is the equation that is used to calculate the maximum calibration pressure and why is this equation better than using a constant for the maximum calibration pressure?

-The equation used to calculate the maximum calibration pressure is:
+Given that multiple states require the maximum calibration pressure to determine whether or not to switch to the next state, it is important for us to determine an equation to calculate the maximum calibration pressure.
+The following equation is the equation we used to calculate the maximum calibration pressure in this experiment.

 $$\frac{\text{max cal}}{\text{source}} \times \text{source pressure}$$

 This is better than using a constant for the maximum calibration pressure as the source pressure may change.

-5. Explain how ProCoDA calculates the predicted pressure in the accumulator when it is filled at a constant mass flow rate.

-ProCoDA calculates predicted pressure in the accumulator using the air flow model.
+Another important calculation that we need to know is the predicted pressure in the accumulator when it is filled at a constant mass flow rate.
+ProCoDA calculates this for us by using the air flow model.
 Its inputs are minimum calibration pressure, maximum calibration pressure and fill time.
 Using the ramp function, it goes from minimum pressure to maximum pressure over the fill time linearly.
+The equation is as follows:

 $$\frac{\text{max cal pressure}-\text{min cal pressure}}{\text{fill time}}$$

-6. What are the inputs to the “air valve control”?
+In our experiment, a critical component is the "air valve control".
+"Air valve control" is what we used to control the solenoid valves.
+The two states that use it are "Aerate" and "Fill accumulator".
 The inputs to the "air valve control" are air slope, air flow rate, accumulator pressure and source pressure.

-7. What does “air valve control” control and which two states use it?

-"Air valve control" controls the solenoid valves.
-The two states that use it are "Aerate" and "Fill accumulator".

-8. Write a ProCoDA program that cycles between two states that aerate for 15 s and then pause for 10 s.
-Show the TA!
+To show our understanding of the ProCoDA program, we have also written a ProCoDA program that cycles between two states that aerate for 15 s and then pause for 10 s, which we have already shown to the TA.

 #### Conclusions ####

 #### Suggestions ####

+As mentioned in Question 9, using a larger container but filling the same volume of water is beneficial to the experiment.
+The problem with the current experimental apparatus is that water often has a chance to overflow at high air flow rates, which would disrupt our experiment.
+To counter for this, we are forced to used lower air flow rates.
+By using a larger container but filling the same volume of water, it would increase the efficiency because a larger airflow rate could be used without the water overflowing from the container and disrupting our results.
+This would enable us to test for more airflow rates since the dissolved oxygen concentration increases at a greater rate with a higher airflow rate.
+However, since we still would like to test a range of airflow rate values, each airflow rate value currently used in this experiment can be increased by the same magnitude, for example by 50µmol/s or by 50%.
+This change in experimental apparatus would also enable us to test for a larger range of airflow rate values so there is greater flexibility in choosing the air flow rate values.

+Another suggestion is

 #### Appendix ####